-A portion of the proceeds from the sale of the Bonds are being used to refund a portion of the County's outstanding callable Sewer Revenue Refunding Bonds, Series 2004B (the "Refunded Bonds"), as shown below, for the purpose of realizing debt service savings.
+If market conditions are favorable, a portion of the proceeds from the sale of the Bonds will be used to refund a portion of the County's outstanding callable Sewer Revenue Refunding Bonds, Series 2004B (the "Refunding Candidates"), as shown below, for the purpose of realizing debt service savings.
+The Refunding Candidates that will be refunded from proceeds of the sale of the Bonds will be set forth in the Sale Motion (as so set forth, the "Refunded Bonds").